 Gareth Neame is a Golden Globe and Emmy Award winning drama producer and executive, based in London.
-Neame is Managing Director (CEO) of Carnival Films, the production company he sold to NBC Universal in 2008 as the cornerstone of their new international TV studio.
+Neame is Executive Chairman of Carnival Films, the production company he sold to NBC Universal in 2008 as the cornerstone of their new international TV studio.
 Neame is one of the UK’s leading producers and is responsible for the global TV phenomenon Downton Abbey, winner of three Golden Globes, including Best Mini Series and fifteen Primetime Emmy Awards, including Best Mini Series.
 With a total of 69 nominations, it is the most nominated non-US show in the history of the Emmys and probably Britain’s most successful scripted television export.
 Among numerous national and international awards, including three Screen Actors Guild Awards – the show has even garnered a Guinness World Record for highest critical ratings for a TV show.
 Neame has also been recognised by the Producers Guild of America with the David L.Wolper Award for Outstanding Producer of long-form television.
 In August 2015, Neame accepted the show's Special BAFTA award in recognition of Downton’s unique contribution to television in Britain and around the world.

 Under Neame’s leadership, Carnival became the UK’s biggest drama specialist, producing numerous popular and critically well received shows, including the The Last Kingdom, BAFTA award winning mini-series The Lost Honour of Christopher Jefferies and Any Human Heart, which won in 2015 and 2011 respectively.
 Neame also Executive Produced David Hare’s political thriller trilogy Page Eight.
 The company produced the popular ITV crime series Whitechapel and two US series Dracula, starring Jonathan Rhys Myers, and The Philanthropist, starring James Purefoy, both for NBC.
 Over the years the company has produced many hours of popular and well-loved series such as Hotel Babylon, Rosemary & Thyme, Poirot, As if and Jeeves & Wooster, and iconic mini-series such as C4’s Traffik.